A non-Euclidean story or: how to persist when your geometry doesn't: The Lifts of Urist

 \chapterimage[width=\textwidth]{./Mountainrange.png}

 \lettrine[lines=3]{T}{he} culture of dwarves is easily misunderstood.
 Outside the dwarven community, dwarves are often seen as stoic miners or tenacious warriors, rarely expressing any warm emotions for anything but the spilled blood of an elf.
-This is not an accidental misunderstanding but a delibarete public relations strategy by the eight dwarven kingdoms.
-As much as possible, any outside contact should encourage the image of every dwarf as a smaller copy of their fortress; a heavily armored and tough construction filled with barely contained drunken fury towards elves and drunken indifferense for everything else on the topside.
+This is not an accidental misunderstanding but a deliberate public relations strategy by the eight dwarven kingdoms.
+As much as possible, any outside contact should encourage the image of every dwarf as a smaller copy of their fortress: a heavily armored and tough construction filled with barely contained drunken fury towards elves and drunken indifference for everything else on the topside.

-This charade is easy to keep up since, besides some trusted traders, very few living creatures are invited within a fort, exposed even then only to the stoic traderdwarves in the upper layers of the fort, bridged and gated away from the fortress proper.
+This charade is easy to keep up since, besides some trusted traders, very few living creatures are invited within a fort, exposed even then only to the stoic tradesdwarves in the upper layers of the fort, bridged and gated away from the fortress proper.
 And those entering uninvited may never leave, so that no one outside might know what they have seen.
-Thus most people are biased in knowing only of the stories of the warrior dwarves, surfacing on the occasions when tensions between the elven race grows too strong, marching in the familiar dark of the nights, leaving a trail of destroyed forest and mangled elves in their wake.
+Thus most people are biased in knowing only the stories of the warrior dwarves, surfacing on the occasions when tensions with the elven race grow too strong, marching in the familiar dark of the nights, leaving a trail of destroyed forest and mangled elves in their wake.